 Marketing Automation Adoption Trends ANZ

 Globally, about 75% of businesses now use at least one form of marketing automation.[i]
 In ANZ specifically, the momentum is building as firms embrace smarter tools and AI-led workflows.
-As per a report, 76% of ANZ SMBs (small and medium businesses) plan to use AI for marketing.[ii]
+ANZ’s newest SMBs are increasingly digitally native – technology isn’t an afterthought for them, it’s the default.
+So it’s perhaps no surprise that 76% of ANZ SMBs plan to use AI for marketing in 2026, the highest proportion of any region globally.[ii]

 Marketers in ANZ are embracing AI for a variety of use cases: